-The Master of Business Analytics (Online) is the first full degree at the UTS Business School to be delivered as part of the University’s Online Partnership Model (OPM).
+The Master of Business Analytics (Online) is the first full degree at the UTS Business School to be delivered as part of the University’s Online Program Management (OPM).
 OPM has become an increasingly popular way for universities across Australia to deliver programs, by partnering with specialist agencies who market, recruit and provide individualised student support through a continuous enrolment model, known as the carousel model.
 The benefit for students: enrol throughout the year in any of the six available study periods, learn with a small cohort and receive comprehensive learner support, without the requirement to attend campus.

 Study periods are short and sharp, with only six weeks to complete a six-credit point subject, or two three-credit point subjects.
 With an accelerated delivery format, and many students juggling study with part- or full-time work, subjects need be carefully designed with attention to scaffolded learning activities to address the needs of students who aren’t attending traditional classes every week.

 The Business pod in the Postgraduate Learning Design team has worked closely with subject coordinators in the Business School and FEIT to design subjects that are consistent, have a distinct and recognisable delivery ‘pattern’, and make use of asynchronous learning activities to support students with the assessment tasks.